adampetrovic/nsw-covid-twitter/README.md

 # nsw-covid-twitter
-A twitter bot for tweeting about NSW exposure venues
+A twitter bot for tweeting about NSW exposure venues, using the [Data NSW COVID-19 Dataset](https://data.nsw.gov.au/search/dataset/ds-nsw-ckan-0a52e6c1-bc0b-48af-8b45-d791a6d8e289/distribution/dist-nsw-ckan-f3a28eed-8c2a-437b-8ac1-2dab3cf760f9/details?q=)

 - The logic for scraping from the Data NSW feed is in [covid.py](nswcovidbot/spiders/covid.py)